esm7/obsidian-map-view/README.md

 -   `tag:#...` to search for notes or markers tagged with a specific tag.
     -   This works on both whole notes (`#hiking`) and inline tags for specific markers (`tag:hiking`).
+-   `name:...` to search for markers that their name contains the given string.
+    -   For front-matter geolocations this matches the file name.
+    -   For inline geolocations this matches the link name and **ignores** the file name (if you want to always match the file name, use `OR` with `path:`).
 -   `path:...` to search by the note path.
     -   This operator will include all the markers in the path that matches the query.
 -   `linkedto:...` includes notes that contain a specific link.